LLNL/weave_docs/docs/tutorials/Public/bouncing_ball_vvuq/1_baseline_simulation.md

 # 1. Baseline Simulation

-!!! danger "Required Repo"
-    This tutorial will use the [Bouncing Ball VVUQ Demo](https://lc.llnl.gov/gitlab/weave/weave_demos/-/tree/main/CZ/ball_bounce_vvuq) which will have matching tutorial steps.

 Having a baseline simulation isn't necessary for every workflow but if the workflow includes post-processing plans that include any Verification, Validation, and Uncertainty Quantification (VVUQ), it is highly recommended.

 If you don't have validation data you can skip to [2.
 Uncertainty Bounds](./2_uncertainty_bounds.md) and if you don't want to do VVUQ you can skip to [3.
 Simulation Ensembles](./3_simulation_ensembles.md).